caramelpony/zephyrheightsmc/README.md

 To deploy your site to production, check out our [Deploy an Astro Website](https://docs.astro.build/guides/deploy) guide.

-## 👀 Want to learn more?

-Feel free to check [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).

-## Customize This Theme

 ### Site metadata

-`src/consts.ts` contains several data objects that describe metadata about your site like title, description, default language, and Open Graph details.
-You can customize these to match your project.
+`src/consts.ts` contains several data objects that describe metadata about the site like title, description, default language, and Open Graph details.

 ### CSS styling